Sheel Nagu

-Sheel Nagu (born on 1 January 1965) is an Indian judge, who is currently serving as the Chief Justice of Punjab and Haryana High Court from 9 July 2024.
+Sheel Nagu (born 1 January 1965) is an Indian jurist and currently a judge of the Supreme Court of India since 02 June 2026.
+He served as the 36th Chief Justice of Punjab and Haryana High Court from 9 July 2024.
 He is a former judge of Madhya Pradesh High Court, where he has also served as the Acting Chief Justice.